Data-efficient Targeted Token-level Preference Optimization for LLM-based Text-to-Speech: Proposed Method

 We first construct two contrastive language models, $\pi^{+}$ and $\pi^{-}$, to capture token-level preferences.
 Then, we use the log-ratio between these two models to estimate token-level importance weights.

 \paragraph{KTO-based Contrastive LLM Construction.} We propose a KTO-based approach to construct contrastive LLMs.
-KTO \cite{kto} uses unpaired data, enabling more flexible training.
-We build two contrastive LLMs, $\pi^{+}$ and $\pi^{-}$, where $\pi^{+}$ favors high- and $\pi^{-}$ favors low-reward tokens.
-We train $\pi^{+}$ with normal labels and obtain $\pi^{-}$ by simply flipping the labels, treating desirable as undesirable and vice versa.
+KTO \cite{kto} uses unpaired data, enabling more flexible training. \diff{Details are provided in Appendix~\ref{sec:kto}.
+We build two contrastive LLMs, $\pi^{+}$ and $\pi^{-}$, which do not share parameters.} \diff{ We train $\pi^{+}$ using the original desirable/undesirable labels, and obtain $\pi^{-}$ by training on the same data with the labels swapped, i.e., treating desirable samples as undesirable and vice versa. }

-\paragraph{Token-level Importance Sampling.} We estimate the token's weight \cite{liu2025tisdpo} as:
+\paragraph{Token-level Importance Sampling.} We estimate the token's weight $w_t$ \cite{liu2025tisdpo} as: